What Do You Mean, It's Phlebotinum?

 - The 1989 Teenage Mutant Ninja Turtles once helped a stranded alien to fix his spaceship and get home.
 At the end of the episode, he was only missing the ship's fuel source, "grutnyp".
 It turned out to be pizza.

 - Subverted in one episode of Futurama.
-Fry finds himself with a large heap of money and uses much of it to buy the last can of anchovies in existence, bidding against the megamogul Mom.
-Mom, seing the amount he pays for it, reasons that the anchovies must have some special property, like their oil being able to lubricate every robot in the world forever, but as it turns out, Fry just likes anchovies a lot.
+Fry finds himself with a large heap of money and uses much of it to buy the last can of anchovies in existence, bidding against the mega-mogul Mom.
+Mom knows that anchovy oil can be cultivated as an incredibly cheap robot oil and reasons this is why Fry wants the can so badly.
+As it turns out, Fry just loves pizza with anchovies.

 - In one episode of Mighty Max, it turns out that aliens want Earth's toxic and radioactive waste; it's apparently an extremely valuable commodity on their home planet.
 Win-win for Earth, Max and the aliens.